jbowes/repl/content/the-deceptive-complexity-of-subscription-apis.md

 delivery, etc.

-solution: subscription APIS! websockets, graphql subscriptions, server sent events, gRPC streaming, etc. instead of periodically requestiong status from the API (polling), the client opens a long-lived connection, and has the server push new changes to it as they happen.
+solution: subscription APIS! websockets, graphql subscriptions, server sent events, gRPC streaming, etc. instead of periodically requesting status from the API (polling), the client opens a long-lived connection, and has the server push new changes to it as they happen.

 problem: subscription style APIs are deceptively complex.